victorborda/osm-airflow/README.md

 ### OSM2PGSQL

 Osm2pgsql is used to import OSM (OpenStreetMap) data into a PostgreSQL/PostGIS database for rendering into maps and many other uses.
 Usually it is only part of a toolchain.
-For instance other software is needed for the actual rendering (i.e. turning the data into a map, like Prettymapp or Mapnik) or delivery of the maps to the user (bandiwalk-web-server and bandiwalk-web-react).
+For instance other software is needed for the actual rendering (i.e. turning the data into a map, like Prettymapp or Mapnik) or delivery of the maps to the user (MapLibre.js for instance).
 Osm2Pgsql is flexible and needs to be steered so that its output ends up in PostGis in an optimal way - see the PgOsmFlex section below.

 It dumps a sql file out which we just then load into the actual postgis databasde that bandiwalk uses.